Skip to main content

 Key Geological Topics Covered

 Multiple topics have been covered in this core area for CASP research.
-They relate to improving our understanding of its tectonic evolution, stratigraphic development and hydrocarbon systems.
+They relate to improving our understanding of its tectonic evolution, stratigraphic development, hydrocarbon systems and, more recently, carbon storage potential.
 Source-to-sink and integrated biostratigraphic studies form important additional components.
-As elsewhere, CASP research continues to combine multidisciplinary studies of regions and individual sedimentary basins, based on a combination of original fieldwork, analytical studies, and critical synthesis of data and literature.
-Active super-regional and generic studies include the investigation of the geological evolution of the Mauritanian to Porcupine basins on the eastern side of the Atlantic and the Baltimore Canyon Trough to Orphan basins on the western side of the Atlantic, and the impact of flood basalts on hydrocarbon systems.
-Details of other, more geographically restricted, research areas can be found on our East Greenland and Mid-Norway, SE Greenland and Faroe-Shetland Islands and Western Barents Shelf sub-region pages.
+As elsewhere, CASP research continues to combine multidisciplinary studies of regions and individual sedimentary basins, based on a combination of original fieldwork, core store visits, analytical studies, and critical synthesis of data and literature.
+Active super-regional and generic studies include the impact of flood basalts on hydrocarbon systems and the characterisation of mudrock seals in CO2 storage systems.
+Details of these and other, more geographically restricted, research areas can be found on our East Greenland and Mid-Norway, SE Greenland and Faroe-Shetland Islands, Western Barents Shelf and Southern North Sea sub-region pages.

 Active Research Projects